FLDevelopers/tech-addict/README.md

 <strong>Tech Addict - Responsive Bootstrap Portfolio Template</strong><br>

-It is the complete responsive Theme made with Bootstrap.<br>
+It is the complete responsive Theme made with Bootstrap.
+It is made using SASS.
+Sass file is also Included in package.<br>
 It has Full screen Landing page with fixed Navbar.<br>
 Landing Page ScreenShot:<br>
 <img src="Images/Landing-Page.png">